mattfeltonma/certifications/Microsoft Certified Azure Security Engineer Associate/studyguide.md

 # Secure data and applications
 ## Configure and manage Key Vault

+### General Key Vault
+* Standard SKUs use keys processed by software and are considered FIPS 140-2 Level 1
+* Premium SKUs use keys processed by hardware (HSM) and are considered FIPS 140-2 Level 2
+* Keys processed in software are encrypted at rest using system key that is stored in HSM
+* Supports Sign hash and Verify hash, Key Encryption / Wrapping, and Encrypt and Decrypt
+* Keys can be backup and restored from Key Vault to another Key Vault within the same region and subscription
+* Not yet valid or expired keys can be used for decrypt, unwrap, and verify to allow for testing and recovery scenarios
+* Integrated with DigiCert and GlobalSign

 ### Manage Access To Key Vault
 * Two SKUs standard and premium where premium allows for use of HSM
 * Supports VNet Service Endpoints
 * Vault endpoints end with vault.azure.net
+* Vault items use an endpoint with the following format https://{keyvault-name}.vault.azure.net/{object-type}/{object-name}/{object-version}
 * Access to management plane is controlled via Azure RBAC and allows for creation, deletion, and management of Vaults as a resource
 * Access to data plane is controlled via Access Policies and allows for granularity at the data type (secret, key, certificate)
 * Restrict network access using firewall functionality to allow specific IPs, VNets, and allow Microsoft Services